saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

 ## Base R (R Zeroverse) Simulation

 The first simulation only uses Base R functions.
-I call it “R zeroverse” as CRAN contributed packages are not allowed (just vanilla R).
+I call it “R zeroverse” as CRAN contributed packages are not allowed to be used.

 ``` r
 # A function to simulate randomly chosen doors for the truth door and the guess.